 2. Get your loan approval letter before you look at properties.

 An approval means that a lender has reviewed your credit history, verified your assets and employment, and has approved your loan before you have found a home to purchase.
 As long as the home appraises for at least the purchase price, the loan should close.

 3. As your Buyer's Agent, we look at properties together once you are pre-qualified.
 Here is the mortgage expert I prefer to work with:

-Kim Pettigrew Senior Loan Officer
+Kim Pettigrew Senior Loan Officer NMLS # 288484

 One real estate agents represent the sellers in a transaction.
 Therefore the seller's agent or the "Listing Agent's" legal fiduciary duty is to the seller not the buyer.